The holiday season is unlike any other time of year and it’s important that your ecommerce store is ready for anything and everything.

 But what should you do when customers want to engage you?

-When you plan ahead so all your tools can speak the same language, you can effectively reduce repetitive tasks — such as searching for order data, checking newsletter subscriptions and verifying loyalty points — by more than 80%.
+When you plan ahead so all your tools can speak the same language, you can effectively reduce repetitive tasks, including searching for order data, checking newsletter subscriptions and verifying loyalty points

 That leaves you more time to help customers check out and build valuable relationships.